rcsolis/encodings_sample/README.md

     make run
 ```

-Includes a *Makefile* for build and a *Dockerfile* for run into a container.
+Includes a *Makefile* for build and a *Dockerfile* for run into a container (Not all the functionality its available because as is running into a container, user input is not supported).

 ## Data sources: